Flora Woodring Morris with her three-month-old son Robert

 As a young boy, Morris often accompanied his mother to Sanibel.
 He particularly liked to hike to Lighthouse Point with her to pick sea grapes.

+“My mother made the best sea grape jelly.
+We’d put it on everything,” he recalls.
 Summers were spent fishing, playing baseball or visiting the Shanahan children, whose father was the island’s lighthouse keeper.
 Morris and his sister loved to play with the family’s deer.

 “My grandmother gave up the boarding house and moved to Monroe Street with my mother and father in 1915.
 Uncle Sam and his wife, Esperanza, were the only family left (on the island),” he says.

-Sam and Esperanza stayed on the homestead to work as fishing guides, although Sam branched out a bit during Prohibition, Morris says, before telling a
+Sam and Esperanza stayed on the homestead to work as fishing guides, although Sam branched out a bit during Prohibition, Morris says, before telling a story about his Uncle Sam the bootlegger.

 “Three of us were out on the beach on Sanibel and we decided to sail a small boat out to Redfish Point to look for clams.
 We didn’t find any, and started back.
 It was getting dark, so we pulled onto a small island but the mosquitoes were so bad we jumped back in the boat and floated around all night.
 The next morning, we pulled into Tarpon Bay and up to Uncle Sam’s place.
 He didn’t recognize us at first, but then invited us in and gave us each a bottle of booze.”